ROOFS: RObust biOmarker Feature Selection: Introduction

+Feature selection is a long-standing field of research in machine learning \cite{Guyon_Elisseeff_2003}.
+However, much of the methodological progress has not fully translated into applied biomedical research, where practitioners often rely on at most a limited set of familiar methods (e.g. LASSO and Boruta).
+Likewise, bootstrap-based procedures for assessing stability are rarely used, despite its importance having been frequently acknowledged \cite{Kalousis_2005, Haury_Gestraud_Vert_2011, Heinze_2018}.
+In addition, the suitability of FS methods for a given dataset is rarely evaluated systematically, although previous benchmark studies have shown that, in terms of predictive performances, the optimal method is contingent upon the specific dataset \cite{BOMMERT2020106839, Demircioglu_2025}.
+Furthermore, FS performance is sensitive to hyperparameter choices, such as the selected subset size, and different settings can lead to different rankings of methods on the same dataset \cite{Tatwani2019SubsetSize}.

-Given the numerous challenges in FS for biomedical data highlighted above, researchers may be hesitant about which FS approach to use when analyzing a new dataset.
-To address this gap, we propose a Python package called \textit{roofs} available at \underline{https://gitlab.inria.fr/compo/\textit{roofs}}. \textit{roofs} conducts comprehensive benchmarking of multiple pre-implemented FS algorithms on the user's data based on three criteria: 1) method stability and robustness of individual features, 2) predictive performances, and 3) true positive and false positive rates (from semi-synthetic data with a simulated outcome).
-For point 2), we relied on the optimism-correction (OC) framework emphasized as a guideline for development of clinical predictive models by Collins et al. \cite{Collinse074819}. \textit{roofs} provides automated reporting of the evaluation metrics listed above – a key feature of the package aimed to guide users in selecting the FS approach adapted to their dataset.
+To address this gap between methodological and applied research, we propose \textit{ROOFS} (RObust biOmarker Feature Selection), a Python package available at \underline{https://gitlab.inria.fr/compo/\textit{roofs}}.
+It implements a pipeline that, in a single run on a user-provided dataset, compares multiple models, enables identification of the optimal model, and facilitates data exploration by measuring feature robustness. \textit{ROOFS} conducts comprehensive benchmarking of 45 pre-implemented FS algorithms on the user's data based on three criteria: 1) method stability, 2) predictive performance, and 3) optionally, true positive and false positive rates (from semi-synthetic data with a simulated outcome).
+For point 2), we relied on the optimism-correction (OC) framework, emphasized as a guideline for the development of clinical predictive models by \citet{Collinse074819}.

+\citet{Balikci_Njume_Cakmak_2026} provide a review of similar tools designed for the purpose of biomarker discovery.
+The key contribution of \textit{ROOFS} that distinguishes it from existing approaches is its emphasis on stability and bootstrap-based internal validation with optimism correction.